-At a global level, working with waste picker representatives and fast moving consumer goods companies (such as Nestle, Coca-Cola, PepsiCo & Unilever), the project will deepen the evidence base around good practice in private sector partnerships with the informal waste sector, strengthen collaboration between stakeholders, and pilot the implementation of a set of principles that will guide partnerships between the private sector and informal waste sector to improve livelihoods and increase plastic recovery rates in voluntary extended producer responsibility (VEPR) schemes.
+In addition, the project is working at a global level, engaging with waste picker representatives and fast moving consumer goods companies to deepen the evidence base around good practice in private sector partnerships with the informal waste sector.
+The aim is to strengthen collaboration between stakeholders, and develop and pilot the implementation of a set of principles that will guide partnerships between the private sector and informal waste sector to improve livelihoods, respect human rights and increase plastic recovery rates in recycled plastic supply chains and voluntary extended producer responsibility (VEPR) schemes.